 Business owners share their tips for coping with change

 To succeed and often survive, businesses need to change over time.
 If the aim is to grow your empire, you may need to hire more employees, expand your product offering or even open a franchise.
 If a business venture doesn't pan out the way you expect, you may have to switch tactics just to keep your business afloat.
 Research from Direct Line for Business shows that a third of UK SMEs grow and contract throughout the year to keep up with market pressures.*

 Being able to adapt is part of what makes a successful business owner, but no matter how flexible your business model, dealing with change can be stressful.
-Ahead of the Festival of Female Entrepreneurs, we spoke to five female business owners to find out their tips for coping with periods of change.
+We spoke to five female entrepreneurs to find out their tips for coping with periods of change.